 Cruise suite accommodations are premium grades cabins.
-They are usually larger in comparison to balcony staterooms, and feature more amenities.
+They are usually larger in comparison to balcony staterooms and feature more amenities.
 As a rule, suites have a full-size bathtub, larger shower, bigger closets and balcony (some have 2 private balconies).
-Amenities include coffee makers, premium sound systems, large-size flat TVs, complimentary butler service.
+Amenities include coffee makers, premium sound systems, large-size TVs, complimentary butler service.

 Cove Balcony Staterooms

-Cove balconies unlike Balconies have two patio chairs and a table.
+Cove balconies, unlike Balconies, have two patio chairs and a table.
 The rest of the stuff is identical.
 First of all-balcony, and again twin beds that convert to king, sofa, private bath with shower, safe, closet, mini bar, television and phone, sitting area with chair and coffee table, bathrobes and hairdryer.

 Inside cruise ship cabins' best feature is their price - you book them with the line's cheapest rates available.
 These cruise accommodations don't offer window views.
 Still, on some of the newest cruise ships of Royal Caribbean and Disney, there are categories Interior staterooms with a "virtual window", which is a large LED screen displaying outside cam views.
 The screen doesn't have TV functions.

-Single cruise cabins
+Single cabins (Studios)

 Single occupancy staterooms could be either Inside or Balcony.
 Some river cruise lines even offer single suites (booking with single occupancy rates).
-The most famous ship with single cabins (designed specifically for solo travelers) is the NCL Norwegian Epic.
-This huge vessel has a total of 128 such rooms (called "Studio").
+The most famous liner having plenty of single cabins (designed specifically for solo travelers) is Norwegian Epic.

 How to choose cabins on cruise ships?

-Is noise an issue for you?
-Which cabins on the ship to avoid?
+Noise issues - which cabins on the ship to avoid?